someguynamedjosh/nodespeak/design/language.md

 Elements of array variables can be referred to through standard bracket
 notation: `value1[0]`, `value2[7]`.
-Any expression can be used inside the brackets, as long as it simplifies to an int or a float.
+Any expression can be used inside the brackets, as long as it resolves to an int or a float.
 `value[helloworld] == value[4]` Floats will be rounded down.
 E.G.
 `value[1.5] == value[1]`